 The download package also includes a command-line equivalent that can output in CSV format, Autorunsc.exe.

 Not only will Autoruns verify the authenticity of everything being loaded into Windows through cryptographic signatures, but it also recognizes files that have been tampered with.
 Using the Hide all the Microsoft entries, and you can also spot potentially unwanted or dangerous entries, Crapware, and third-party auto-starting images that have been added to your system and easily disable it with this wonderful tool.

 We have already seen several freeware to manage start up programs.
-Among third-party freeware, WinPatrol would more than suffice, as it also keeps a watch on the changes made to you system, But power users who are looking for a powerful tool to understand and control all that starts up with Windows – Autoruns would the be a tool to go in for.
+Among third-party freeware, WinPatrol would more than suffice, as it also keeps a watch on the changes made to your system, But power users who are looking for a powerful tool to understand and control all that starts up with Windows – Autoruns would be a tool to go in for.
 Go get it at TechNet.